Buying a new-build home

 - For expert, independent advice on getting a mortgage to suit your personal circumstances, whether it's for a new-build or older property, call Which?
 Mortgage Advisers on 0808 252 7987

-Getting a mortgage for a new-build home can sometimes be harder than for an older property.
+Getting a mortgage for a new-build home can sometimes be harder than for an older property, as some lenders put stricter limits on the maximum value of a property on which they'll offer a loan.

-As part of the hangover from the credit crunch, some lenders put stricter limits on the maximum percentage they'll offer on new-build homes.
-You might be restricted to borrowing 85% of the value of a house, or 75% on a flat, while with an older property lenders may be willing to loan a bigger percentage.
+This means you might be restricted to borrowing 85% of the value of a house, or 75% on a flat, while lenders may be willing to loan a bigger percentage on an older property.

 Timing can also be an issue.
 Mortgage offers tend to be valid for six months, which can cause a problem if you're buying a home that hasn't been built yet (see buying off-plan) and the completion date is further in the future.
 Some lenders will consider extending their offers, but this is often subject to reassessing your application.

-A few lenders offer products with longer validity periods for new-build homes, but these are by no means the norm.
+A few lenders make mortgage offers for new-build homes that last for longer periods, but these are by no means the norm.
 An impartial mortgage broker will be able to advise you on this - you can call Which?
 Mortgage Advisers on 0808 252 7987 for a free, no-obligation consultation if you'd like some help.

 Pros and cons of buying new-build homes